-Hertz Design Challenge
+Hertz Design Challenge (IBM)

 Improving the vehicle renting app experience for professionals who frequently travel for work.